amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/04-tlspc-certificate-automation/README.md

 ## Reviewing your post-renewal results (S3)

-NOTE: To get the most benefit from these exercises, we recommend the use of Versioned S3 Buckets.
+NOTE: To get the most benefit from this exercise, we recommend the use of Versioned S3 Buckets.
 If the Stacks you create in the exercise use the Bucket created by the One-Time AWS Account Setup, this is taken care of for you.

 Using the instructions presented earlier in this exercise (see [Reviewing your results (S3)](#reviewing-your-results-s3)) follow the instructions to view your updated Certificate in S3.

-1. You should see before you two files (`.cert` and `.key`) which match the CommonName of your certificate and contain its key material.
+1. You will locate two files (`.cert` and `.key`) which match the CommonName of your certificate and contain its key material.
 1. **This time**, click through on the blue link for the `.cert` file.
 1. You will observe three tabs: "Properties", "Permissions" and "Versions".
 Click **"Versions"**.